-The text below are on pages 37-43is; from line 1694 to line 1934 on pages 37 through 43 in the Draft EPDP Final Report.
+The text below is from line 1694 to line 1934 on pages 37 through 43 in the Draft EPDP Final Report.

 Processors, Controllers, Co-Controllers and Joint Controllers

 Controller is the person or entity, that alone or jointly with others, determines the purpose and means of processing.
 Processing, in turn is “any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction”.